The easiest way to install the Dash Wallet for Android is from the Google Play Store.

 - Enable Unknown sources by going to Settings → Security → Unknown sources.
 Read and accept the warning.

 - Using your phone, download the latest version of the APK from this link.
-At the time of writing, this was 5.18.1.

 - If you cannot use your phone to go online, download the APK using your PC instead and copy it to your phone using a cable or Bluetooth.
 You may need a file browser to find the copied file.
 ES File Explorer is recommended for this.